DEFRA/ffc-development-guide/docs/development-patterns/authentication/defra-identity.md

 > Defra Identity only supports external user authentication and cannot be used for internal users.

+## Example

+An example repository has been created to demonstrate how to implement Defra Identity in an FCP service.
+The repository can be found [in GitHub](https://github.com/DEFRA/fcp-defra-id-example)

 ## Credentials

 When users sign in with a Rural Payments account, they input their Customer Reference Number (CRN) and password.